iuscommunity/sphinx_iuscommunity/_rst/About.rst

 .. _bug tracking system: http://bugs.launchpad.net/ius
 .. _answers section: http://answers.launchpad.net/ius

 =====
 About
 =====

+.. note:: The IUS Community Project is aimed at providing up to date and
+           regularly maintained RPM packages for the latest upstream versions of PHP, Python, MySQL and other common software specifically for Redhat Enterprise Linux.
+IUS can be thought of as a better way to upgrade
+           RHEL, when you need to.

 .. contents::
     :backlinks: none

-The IUS Community Project is aimed at providing up to date and regularly maintained RPM packages for the latest upstream versions of PHP, Python, MySQL and other common software specifically for Redhat Enterprise Linux.
-IUS can be thought of as a better way to upgrade RHEL, when you need to.

 History
 =======